re-nft/docs/front/docs/intro.md

 ## **What is reNFT?**

-reNFT is a multi-chain NFT rental protocol and platform that can be whitelabel integrated into any project to enable collateral-free in-house renting, lending and revenue share (scholarship automation).
+reNFT is a multi-chain NFT rental protocol and platform that can be whitelabel integrated into any project to enable collateral-free in-house renting, lending, and revenue share (scholarship automation).

 ## Who should use reNFT?
 reNFT is built for developers who are working on web3 projects.
-It's our goal to make your life easier by rapidly enabling rental functionality without compromising on security.
+It's our goal to make your life easier by rapidly enabling rental functionality.

 ## **NFT rentals**